rust-lang/rust/text/0000-tls-overhaul.md

 ### Variations

-Like the scoped TLS varations, the primary way this API could be altered would be to return `Ref<T>` instead of an `Option` from `get`, while then providing a function to test whether a value is being destroyed.
+Like the scoped TLS variation, this key has a `with` function instead of the normally expected `get` function (returning a reference).
+One possible alternative would be to yield `&T` instead of `Option<&T>` and `panic!` if the variable has been destroyed.
+Another possible alternative is to have a `get` function returning a `Ref<T>`.
+Currently this is unsafe, however, as there is no way to ensure that `Ref<T>` does not satisfy `'static`.
+If the returned reference satisfies `'static`, then it's possible for TLS values to reference each other after one has been destroyed, causing a use-after-free.

 # Drawbacks